-The contents of the log_output.html file are as follows:
+The contents of the log\output.html file are as follows:

 '''

 <html>

 <body>

 TimeLog Message

 Tue Apr 20 12:43:09 EDT 2004This is a fine log

 message

 Tue Apr 20 12:43:09 EDT 2004This is a severe log

 message

 </body>

 </html>

 '''

 Note that the root logger, by default, logs messages at level INFO and above.
 However, because the ParentLogger is only interested in levels at WARNING and above, log messages with lower levels are immediately discarded.
-The HTML file contains all log messages since the ChildLogger is set to process all log messages.
-The XML file only contains the one SEVERE log message, since log messages below the WARNING level are discarded.
+The HTML file contains all log messages because the ChildLogger is set to process all log messages.
+The XML file contains only the one SEVERE log message, because log messages below the WARNING level are discarded.